 People’s perception of you has nothing to do with who you really are.

 - how much information they have about you, and

 - how do they interpret the information they have.

-Changing yourself to get a more favorable perceptions from others is pointless.
-People’s interpretation of you change when they have new information about you or new experiences themselves.
+Changing yourself to get a more favorable perception from others is pointless.
+People’s interpretations of your changes when they have new information about you or new experiences themselves.

 Instead of changing yourself to suit other people, grow yourself organically.
 Time will reveal your true self to others.
-And misunderstand will naturally change to understanding.
+And any misunderstanding will naturally change to understanding.

 6. Don’t overthink.

 I’m guilty of this.
 Sometimes, I think too much for my own good.
 I would anticipate the other people’s reactions to my action.
 For example, I would think if I say no to someone, what would they think:

 - How can I say no to someone without hurting them?